Azure/CityPower-Build-Sample/docs/azurex-session-1-nodejs.md

 Once the Resource Group is created, run `az vm create -g CityPower -n CityPowerVM --image UbuntuLTS` to provision a virtual machine named "CityPowerVM" within the CityPower resource group and using the image for Ubuntu.

-## Excercise 3 - Verifying your application is running on Azure
+## Excercise 3 - Migrating application code

 After the provisioning process completes, SSH into the virtual machine's Public IP address and verify that a connection can be established.
 By default, port 22 is enabled for this SSH operation while all other ports are closed by the [Network Security Group (NSG)](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-nsg).
 To open a second port in the NSG, run `az vm open-port --port 80`.
 This will allow us to access the virtual machine from the browser's default port of port 80.